Ian Samwell: Early years

 Samwell was born in London, but grew up in Harrow.
-He also performed national service in the Royal Air Force.
+He performed his national service in the Royal Air Force.

 Career

-Samwell, looking to join a band heard Harry Webb, a credit control clerk performing at the 2i's Coffee Bar in Soho.
+Looking to join a band, Samwell heard Harry Webb, a credit control clerk, performing at the 2i's Coffee Bar in Soho.
 This led to his joining Webb's group as a guitarist.
 Shortly afterwards, Webb's manager Johnny Foster, suggested that Webb change his name to "Cliff Richards" as a stage name, however it was Samwell who stated that he should drop the "S" from that name, so that he would have two Christian names, and it would be also a tribute to Little Richard, the group was renamed Cliff Richard and the Drifters (who would become Cliff Richard and the Shadows).

 They received a booking in Ripley and an audition with record producer Norrie Paramor and subsequently signed a recording contract with EMI's Columbia Records and Samwell wrote "Move It", which he stated was musically inspired by Chuck Berry.
 Paramor recorded the track with Drifters members Samwell and Terry Smart on drums and using session musicians Ernie Shear and Frank Clarke.

 The song was initially intended as the B-side of their debut single, with the A-side being a cover of American artist Bobby Helms "Schoolboy Crush", but TV producer Jack Good ensured that it be Move It that be played on his television program Oh Boy!, on the back of this the disc was flipped and hence "Move It" became the A-side of their release and Schoolboy Crush" the B-side, The song reached No. 2 in the UK singles chart and is generally accepted as the first rock and roll song to originate from the United Kingdom.